Kamehameha Schools: Reorganization

 On August 12, 1997, Governor Ben Cayetano directed Attorney General Margery Bronster to perform a preliminary investigation into the allegations.
 In her report on September 10, 1997, she found that "the rights of the beneficiaries may be at substantial risk," and that there were "credible allegations that the intent of Bernice Pauahi Bishop is not being implemented."

-Another essay appeared in November, with Brandt, UH Professor Isabella Abbott, respected Hawaiian cultural educator Winona Beamer, and others as authors.
+Another essay appeared in November, with Brandt, University of Hawaiʻi Professor Isabella Abbott, respected Hawaiian cultural educator Winona Beamer, and others as authors.
 Its headline was "Tyranny, distrust, poor decisions reign at Kamehameha".

 The investigation continued through 1998, when Attorney General Bronster sought the permanent removal of Lindsey and fellow trustees Richard Wong and Henry Peters.
 On May 6, 1999, after a six-month trial, Lindsey was permanently removed as trustee (Lindsey later appealed her removal).
 A day later, trustees Wong, Peters, and Gerard Jervis were also temporarily removed.
 The fifth trustee, Oswald Stender, voluntarily resigned.
 An interim board was appointed by the Hawaii Probate Court to run the estate.

 Bronster had been re-appointed as attorney general by Governor Cayetano, who was a Democrat.
 Since 23 of the 25 state senators were Democrats, some political observers thought approval of Bronster's renomination would be assured.
-However, the investigation proved costly for Bronster, whose confirmation was defeated by the Hawaii State Senate on April 28, 1999 by a vote of 14-11.
+However, the investigation proved costly for Bronster, whose confirmation was defeated by the Hawaii State Senate on April 28, 1999, by a vote of 14–11.

 The US Internal Revenue Service retroactively revoked Bishop Estate's tax exempt status because of the trustees' breach of duties and unlawful use of tax exempt charitable trust assets for political lobbying.
 This action triggered charges of about $1 billion in back taxes and penalties.

 Jervis resigned permanently on August 20, 1999.
 The trials for permanent removal of the remaining three trustees were set for December 13, 1999.
 Wong offered his permanent resignation on December 3, 1999; Peters did the same on December 13; and Lindsey voluntarily resigned on December 17.
 Many of the court files relating to Bishop Estate were ordered sealed by the court, citing the need for "closure and healing."

 Although new Bishop Estate trustees were appointed, they had continued to use the same attorneys and law firms as their predecessors.
 Deputy attorneys general advised the replacement trustees that these attorneys and law firms either had provided flawed legal advice to the previous trustees, or stood by silently while the trustees had ignored good advice.
 Some claimed "there had been no thorough housecleaning; instead, the old guard had been put in charge and handed the keys."

 In 2002, the Hawaii Supreme Court threw out the criminal indictments against three Bishop Estate trustees on procedural grounds and ruled no new charges could be brought.
 In 2005, two of the authors of the newspaper series published a book exploring the issues in the full-scale investigation.
 The controversy was costly to the schools.
 In 2009, after a large decline in the endowment, trustee compensation ranged from $97,500 to $125,000 per year, and trustees turned down any pay increases.